 My specialty allows me to follow my patients through all stages of life, beginning with adolescence, transitioning into pregnancy and building their family, then through mid-life and ultimately through menopause.

-Following her years in research, Dr. Harms pursued her six year old dream and attended the University of New Mexico School of Medicine where she earned her medical degree in 2001.
-She returned to Texas for her residency at University of Texas Southwestern Medical Center where she served as a Chief Resident in her final year.
+Following her years in research, Dr. Harms pursued her 6-year-old self’s dream and attended the University of New Mexico School of Medicine, where she earned her medical degree in 2001.
+She returned to Texas for her residency at University of Texas Southwestern Medical Center, where she served as a Chief Resident in her final year.
 Board certified in Obstetrics and Gynecology, she joined Advanced Women’s Healthcare in 2005.